-Fuel – aviation gasoline (AVGAS) or premium grade unleaded gasoline, ethanol free.
+Fuel – premium grade unleaded gasoline, ethanol free.
 For more info, see the fuel-oil specification page.

-Fuel & oil specifications – The correct fuel & oil is critical to engine performance and long life.
+Fuel & oil specifications – The correct fuel & oil are critical to engine performance and long life.
 This is a thorough discussion of the issues.

 Hub runout – see "Propeller hub face runout" below

-Ignition coil secondary resistance - 8.2K Ohms ±10% (measure with a needle stuck into the secondary wire right where it comes out of the coil.)
+Ignition coil secondary resistance = 8K Ohms ±10% (measure with a needle stuck into the secondary wire right where it comes out of the coil.)
 This value can vary depending on the production run but should never be below 8K Ohms at the coil.

-Propeller hub – the propeller hub must be installed and removed with heat!
-DO NOT USE FORCE!
-YOU WILL DESTROY THE HUB!
+Propeller hub – the propeller hub must be installed and removed with heat.
+DO NOT USE FORCE.
+YOU WILL DEFORM THE HUB AND RUIN IT!

-Propeller hub face runout – < 0.013mm (0.0005") Any value greater than this will cause propeller vibration which can be severe.
+Propeller hub face runout – < 0.013mm (0.0005") A value greater than this will cause propeller vibration, the greater the runout the worse it is.

 Redrive bearings – LARGE GEAR, prop side FAG 6003 C3, engine side FAG 6202 C3; SMALL GEAR, prop side FAG 6200 C3, engine side FAG 6002 C3